xian-network/xian-core/README.md

 # Xian
-ABCI application to be used with Tendermint
+ABCI application to be used with CometBFT

 ## Installation
 ### Ubuntu 22.04